Techtonica/techtonica.org/README.md

 ### Who

 The main audience of the website is made up of (potential) volunteers and sponsors.
-(Students will be contacted via local organizations.)
+(Apprentices will be contacted via local organizations.)

 ### What

-We need to effectively communicate that Techtonica and its students are worth supporting.
+We need to effectively communicate that Techtonica and its apprentices are worth supporting.

 ### How